PlanMan1717/free-python-ebook/Welcome file.md

 ## Refresher

-As a C++ programmer, you are already with the concept of datatypes.
-Every time you create a variable you must something like:
+As a C++ programmer, you are already with the concept of data types.
+Every time you create a variable you must write out something like:

 ```c++